GeorgLink/governance/GSoC-Ideas.md

-# Ideas for Google Summer of Code projects
+# Ideas for Google Summer of Code project

 ## Idea: Machine Learning for Anomaly Detection in Open Source Communities